-As discussed above, the goals of the liberal arts education at Gutenberg College are a broad base of knowledge, a sharpened set of learning skills, and a coherent worldview grounded in wisdom.
+As discussed above, the goals of the liberal arts education at Gutenberg College are a sharpened set of learning skills, a broad base of knowledge, and a coherent worldview grounded in wisdom.
 The benefits of such things go far beyond the workplace, although they certainly include the workplace.
+In a rapidly changing economy, employers are learning the drawbacks of specialization.
 They are searching for employees who can learn new things and adapt to new situations, who can communicate complex ideas, and who have the character and integrity to work effectively with others.

 Even more importantly, however, the combination of skill, knowledge, and wisdom that Gutenberg College seeks to foster has the power to benefit the student’s entire life.

 Gutenberg College is committed to the idea that there exists an objective truth that can be known, rooted in the nature of God and His creation.
 Truth does not vary from person to person but is a fixed reality with which each person must come to terms.
 That process of wrestling with truth, however, is very personal and subjective.
 Gutenberg College seeks to recognize both the objective nature of truth and the subjective nature of learning.
 Over the course of four years, students are exposed to the fundamental questions of life and the answers, good and bad, offered by our cultural heritage.
 Ultimately, however, students must formulate answers to these questions for themselves.
 In the process, the Gutenberg College faculty encourage students to pursue truth and reason wherever they might lead.

 This recognition of the personal, subjective nature of true learning has led to two important aspects of the Gutenberg experience: